zenaro147/NeoGB-Printer/README.md

 # ToDo List:
 - [x] Update the code to support all games
-- [x] Use the original BMP library from Mofosyne C decompiler
+- [x] Use the original BMP library from Mofosyne C decoder
 - [X] Write the BMP file on SD
 - [X] Fix Palette issue with some games
 - [X] Handle with storage % instead number of files